telerik/xamarin-forms-docs/knowledge-base/chart-label-text-wrap-ios.md

 You can use `Environment.NewLine` and break up the text to wrap it inside the label.
 This can be done witout needing a custom renderer by inheriting `LabelFormatterBase<T>` and splitting up the long text into new lines.

-Before getting started with this tutorial, please visit the [RadChart LabelFormatter]({%slug axes-overview#label-formatter %}) documentation to understand how to use a LabelFormatter.
+Before getting started with this tutorial, please visit the [RadChart Axes Features LabelFormatter]({%slug axes-overview%}#common-axis-features) documentation to understand how to use a LabelFormatter.

 ### Custom LabelFormatter